-Doi Inthanon National Park in Chiang Mai is a must do visit, offering spectacular landscapes filled with lush jungles, green plains, and spectacular waterfalls.
-The mountain is the highest in Thailand standing at 2,599 m over sea level.
+Doi Inthanon National Park in Chiang Mai is a must-visit, offering spectacular landscapes filled with lush jungles, green plains, and jaw-dropping waterfalls.
+The mountain is the highest in Thailand, standing at 2,599 m over sea level.
 Winters can then be particularly cold with frost often seen in December and January.

 There are many trek and hiking trails to follow inside the National Park.
-One of the most spectacular trails is the Ku Mae Pan trail, which lasts for three hours and goes through oak and fern forests, hills covered by flowers as well as waterfalls.
-The highlight of the trail is the arrival in front of the Royal Twin Pagodas, trekking along the Ku Mae Pan trail.
-The Royal Twin Pagodas were built to commemorate the fifth cycle birthdays of King Rama IX and Queen Sirikit.
+One of the most spectacular trails is the Ku Mae Pan trail, which takes three hours and goes through oak and fern forests, hills covered by flowers as well as waterfalls.
+The highlight of the trail is the arrival in front of the Royal Twin Pagodas, built to commemorate the fifth cycle birthdays of King Rama IX and Queen Sirikit.

 Among other activities at Doi Inthanon is the visit of Khun Klang Village, part of an agricultural royal project.
 There is also a bird watching centre with the possibility to observe migrating birds, particularly in winter months.

 How to get there: Doi Inthanon can be visited on a day trip as it is only located 100 km away from Chiang Mai.
 It takes generally two hours to reach the national park, going west of Chiang Mai.

 How to get to Chiang Mai?